nwaiting/wolf-ai/wolf_outer/nlp_interview/20190930-interview-englisth.md

 Thank you for giving me this opportunity for this (phone) interview.
-Thank you for taking your time.
-It’s really my honor to have this opportunity to take part in this interview.

 Good afternoon.
 Thank you for taking your time and giving me this opportunity for this (phone) interview.
 Now, I would like to introduce myself briefly.|
 I graduated from Hubei University of Economic in 2012.
 My major is Electronic information。